Surrogate Scoring Rules: Concluding remarks

 \section{Concluding remarks}

-We propose SSR and DTS to quantify the value of elicited information in IEWV settings, as strictly proper scoring rules do for the \emph{with} verification setting, which complement the literature of strictly proper scoring rules by considering the setting when there is only access to a noisy copy of the ground truth.
+We propose SSR to quantify the value of elicited information in IEWV settings, as strictly proper scoring rules do for the \emph{with} verification setting.
+SSR also induce truthful reporting in strictly dominant strategy for eliciting probabilistic predictions.
+SSR contribute to both the SPSR and peer prediction literature.
 Our findings are both verified analytically and empirically.
 Our work opens up the study of calibrating the value of information for the peer prediction setting.

-In the future, we hope to complement the current works via studying the cases with correlated signals, heterogeneous error rates, and machine learning aided reference report generation.
+\begin{acks} This research is based upon work supported in part by National Science Foundation (NSF) under Grant No. CCF-1718549, the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via 2017-17061500006 and the Defense Advanced Research Projects Agency (DARPA) and Space and Naval Warfare Systems Center Pacific (SSC Pacific) under Contract No. N66001-19-C-4014.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of NSF, ODNI, IARPA, DARPA, SSC Pacific or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein. \end{acks}

-\section{{ APPENDIX}}
+\section{{ Appendix}}